Remote capacitive sensing in two-dimension quantum-dot arrays

-Each of the parametric sweeps from the simulations (dashed lines in Fig.~\ref{fig:Fig3}) settles to a power law attributed to each sensor-dot configuration: for example, nearest-neighbour couplings along the edge of the nanowire ($D_{\rm L1}-D_{\rm L2}$) or across the nanowire ($D_{\rm L1}-D_{\rm FL1}$) have couplings which decay approximately as $\Delta q\propto d^{-2.8}$ or $d^{-2.6}$ respectively, over the range of distances studied here.
-The next-nearest neighbour configuration, $D_{\rm L1}-D_{\rm FL2}$, where the dots are positioned diagonally across the wire, lies somewhere between these two trends in $d$.
-Further discussion on the relationship between the single nanowire design parameters (e.g.\ gate spacings $S_v$, $S_h$ and nanowire width) can be found in Supplementary \S I and \S VI.
+Modelling the quantum dot as conducting ellipsoids we calculate the Maxwell capacitance matrix for varying center-to-center dot separation $d$, along with other nanowire design parameters (full details of the simulation method and relation to device dimensions are given in Supplementary \S I--V).
+Each of the parametric sweeps from the simulations (dashed lines in Fig.~\ref{fig:Fig3}) settles to a power law attributed to each sensor-dot configuration: nearest-neighbour couplings along the edge of the nanowire (L1d-L2d) or across the nanowire (L1d-FL1d) have couplings which decay approximately as $\Delta q\propto d^{-2.8}$ or $d^{-2.5}$ respectively, over the range of distances studied here.
+Data for a next-nearest neighbour configuration L1d-FL2d, where the dots are positioned diagonally across the wire, is shown for completeness but is not modelled.
 For the `remote sensing' configuration where charge transitions are detected through the floating gate, the normalized capacitive coupling is sustained over a much greater distance, as reflected in the experimental data and simulations.
-By sweeping the floating gate length (approximated to equal the SiNW separation, $D$) simulations show that the two dots under each corner of the floating gate have a coupling which is dominated by the second-order capacitive coupling via the floating gate at these distances, and decays only as $\propto D^{-0.4}$ (see Supplementary \S VI).
-Combined with the additional spacing of the nanowire width local to the SEB, this results in an coupling decay for the $D_{\rm L1}-D_{\rm FR1}$ configuration which can be approximated as $\Delta q \propto d^{-0.6}$ in the range studied here.
-As a result, the mutual capacitive shift for $D_{\rm L1}-D_{\rm FR1}$ remains relatively high, even at distances exceeding 300~nm, as shown in Fig.~\ref{fig:Fig3}.
+By sweeping the floating gate length (approximated to be the SiNW separation, $D$) simulations show that the two dots under each corner of the floating gate have a coupling which is dominated by the second-order capacitive coupling via the floating gate at these distances, and decays only as $\propto D^{-0.4}$ (see Supplementary \S VI).
+Combined with the additional spacing of the nanowire width local to the SEB, this results in an coupling decay for the dot L1d-FR1d configuration which can be approximated as $\Delta q \propto d^{-0.6}$ in the range studied here.
+As a result, the mutual capacitive shift for dot L1d-FR1d remains relatively high, even at distances exceeding 300~nm, as shown in Fig.~\ref{fig:Fig3}.